 Yahushua had prayed for those who had crucified Him.
 "Father forgive them; for they know not what they do" (Luke 23:34).
 Israel's hatred and persecution of the apostles and the disciples, culminating with the stoning of Stephen in AD 34, made Yahushua's prayer for many of those who crucified Him impossible to be realized.

 Elohim then worked with those who followed His Son in faithfulness and obedience and began a new movement; what we call the "Christian Church."
-This early "Christian Church" was vastly different from any present-day Christian Church and was persecuted by the nation of Israel even though many of its first converts were Jewish.
+This early "Christian Church" was vastly different from any present-day Christian Church and was persecuted by the nation of Israel even though all of its first converts were Jewish.

 But what if the nation of Israel had "finished the transgression, and to make an end of sins, and to make reconciliation for iniquity?"
 If they had accomplished those things, then "everlasting righteousness" would have been brought in and the city of Jerusalem would have remained forever, and "the vision and prophecy" of Daniel which related to the last days, would have been sealed and never would have been fulfilled.
 What was foretold and would have been sealed is what we are facing shortly.
 Yahushua would have been anointed another way other than being crucified.
 Israel did not meet the conditions set for them by Elohim in Daniel 9:24, and as a result, another plan, Plan B, went into motion.
 It was not Elohim's original purpose to set aside Israel as His people by which He would accomplish His objectives in this world, but Israel did not cooperate with Him in His plan for the salvation of humanity.
 Therefore, He had no other choice but to set them aside.

 In His infinite love, wisdom, and mercy, Elohim gives us the freedom to choose our destiny.
 "Choose you this day whom you will serve" (Joshua 24:15).
 One should question the doctrine of predestination when looking at how Elohim dealt with Israel.
-Events are sealed up and only opened conditionally, based on our choice.
+Events are sealed up and only opened conditionally, based on our choices.
 Elohim desires us to serve and follow Him because we love Him and believe in His goodness; not because of coercion.
 "We love Him, because He first loved us" (1 John 4:19).
 Love cannot be commanded or forced!
 Love begets love!